MarketSquare/robotframework-tidy/docs/source/transformers/IndentNestedKeywords.rst

-.. _IndentRunKeywords:
+.. _IndentNestedKeywords:

-IndentRunKeywords
+IndentNestedKeywords
 ================================
 Format indentation inside run keywords variants such as ``Run Keywords`` or ``Run Keyword And Continue On Failure``.

-.. |TRANSFORMERNAME| replace:: IndentRunKeywords
+.. |TRANSFORMERNAME| replace:: IndentNestedKeywords
 .. include:: disabled_hint.txt

 Keywords inside run keywords variants are detected and whitespace is formatted to outline them.